Freedom of religion in Europe by country: Societal attitudes

 Annual marches take place on March 16 to commemorate Latvians who fought in the grenadier divisions of the Waffen SS against the Soviet Red Army in World War II.
 The event is routinely condemned by various groups from outside of Latvia.
 In 2017, approximately 250 persons, including 10-15 SS veterans and three members of parliament from the All for Latvia Party, participated.
 Protesters also attended.
-The organizers, the Daugava Hawks group, characterized the annual march as a commemoration of national identity and remembrance of those who fought for independence, rather than as a glorification of Nazism.
+The organizers, the Hawks of Daugava group, characterized the annual march as a commemoration of national identity and remembrance of those who fought for independence, rather than as a glorification of Nazism.
 Police arrested five persons protesting against the march.

 Jewish community leaders have commented instances of anti-Semitism, particularly on the internet.
 Anti-Semitic comments included accusations that Jews do not belong in Latvia, that they do not deserve reparations for the Holocaust, or that they themselves participated in orchestrating the Holocaust.

 Muslim community leaders also identified instances of online anti-Muslim sentiment, with the anti-Muslim focusing on the theme that Islam is incompatible with Latvian society, and that Muslim individuals represent a detriment to Latvia.

+Freedom of religion

+In 2023, the country was scored 4 out of 4 for religious freedom.